 If you live in an area where temperatures regularly dip below freezing, you understand the looming specter of frozen pipes.
 Here are some frozen pipes tips.

 We rely on our plumbing system to keep our home or business comfortable.
 Our water pipes provide you with hot showers, sanitation, and cooking.
 So what happens when the pipes freeze?
 Is there any way I can keep them from freezing during a cold winter storm?
 Our first best action is to call a plumbing and heating professional to thaw the pipes and check for damage.
-However, there are a few actions you can take on your own to prevent future frozen pipe issues with these frozen pipes tips when problem occurs.
+However, there are a few actions you can take on your own to prevent future frozen pipe issues with these frozen pipes tips when a problem occurs.

 Frozen Pipes Tips